DolfeLive/ULTRAKILL_Competitive_Multiplayer/README.md

 Death cam (you can see last few seconds b4 enem kills you) Harmony patches for everything needed optional rounds system
-Capture the filth (flag)
+Capture the filth (flag), (probably pick up filth with the move arm, preventing the use of weapons) Forces to keep players near arena
+Easy way to add new options to the lobby creation process
 ```

 Possible ideas:
 ```
 players deal hard damage
-players have 200 health instead of 100? or just guns dmg gets nerfed in pvp Forces to keep players near arena
+players have 200 health instead of 100? or just guns dmg gets nerfed in pvp
 ```

 Need ideas for: